BG3-Community-Library-Team/bg3-community/Information/Meshes/Vertex-Painting-Meshes.md

 - Make sure you are using a VertCut compatible shader.
 Usually, compatible shaders will have `VertCut` in the name.
 - Make sure the `SupportsVertexColorMask` line in your VisualBank mesh definition is set to `True`.
 - Make sure you copied the correct hex code from this article and then flood-filled it in Blender.
 Color picking from other painted meshes doesn't seem to work.

+If you have vertices that are "stuck to the ground"...

+- You probably have vertices that are painted a color that is in-between two of the game values, such as if you painted with a soft brush.
+BG3 doesn't know how to handle these colors, so it basically puts them on the ground.
+To avoid this, use the aforementioned method of selecting faces in Edit Mode and then using Set Vertex Colors to fill the faces cleanly.